interstice1234/newreligiondata.github.io/_pages/about.md

 title: About
 permalink: /about/
 image: '/images/Rajarshi-MITRA.jpg'
-image_caption: "© Rajarshi Mitra, CC BY-SA 2.0 Generic | Flickr"
+image_caption: "© Rajarshi Mitra, CC BY-SA 2.0 | Flickr"
 description: '“New Religiosity and the Digital Study of Eudaimonia”'
 ---